psecio/websecio/_posts/2012-10-12__Core-Concepts-Defense-in-Depth.md

 (these layers) you're protecting your application even more and reducing that attack surface.

-This is just a simple example of the kinds of layers you might have protectng your system.
+This is just a simple example of the kinds of layers you might have protecting your system.
 As your environment gets more complex and more "moving parts" are added, the kinds of layers will grow.
 For example, say your site is a simple messaging service that you offer via a basic site for reading and sending messages to other users all